Seanzy/TradeAlerter/README.md

 12/24/20 - Next: add indicator 4.
 Fixed macros for daily upkeep 12/27/20 - applying python to bitcoin
 12/28/20 - predictions are working
+12/29/20 - Lots of good information coming into trading program